Walks in Woodgate Valley

 Leave the Visitor Centre and turn right, walking into the Valley between the horse fields.
 There are great views right across the valley to Quinton.
 As you walk through these fields you can see some of the old field boundaries from the time when Woodgate was farmland.

-At the bottom of the horse fields, take the right path towards the stream, and follow the stream until you come to a green bridge.
-As you walk you will pass by tree plantations of Alder, Cherry and Field Maple.
+At the bottom of the horse fields, take the right path towards the stream.
+Follow the stream until you come to a green bridge to pass by tree plantations of Alder, Cherry and Field Maple.
 It’s worth pausing where there are gaps in the trees to look across the brook and with luck you may spot a kingfisher.

 Walk past the green bridge then take a right turn through a large meadow where field scabious can be seen in late summer.
 Walk through the hedgerow and turn left towards the red bridge where you will see orchids in June.